puff2002/COMPSCI5012_IT_CW/research.md

 History suggests rapid structuring rather than iterative software development.

-### Important broken reference
+### Backend/API source of truth

-`spec/backend_api.md` is a symlink to `../Wardrobe-Management/backend/API.md` and is currently broken in this repository context.
+`spec/backend_api.md` is now an in-repo API contract file, and `backend/` links to the active backend workspace.

-Impact:
+Risk that still remains:

-- API contract cannot be inspected locally
+- API doc and backend code can drift if one is updated without the other
-- backend endpoint assumptions in spec are currently unverifiable
+- this repository still depends on a sibling folder for direct backend code inspection

 ### Repo hygiene